Electrical resistance and conductance

-In other cases, such as a transformer, diode or battery, V and I are not directly proportional.
+In other cases, such as a transformer, diode, incandescent light bulb or battery, V and I are not directly proportional.
 The ratio V/I is sometimes still useful, and is referred to as a chordal resistance or static resistance, since it corresponds to the inverse slope of a chord between the origin and an I–V curve.
 In other situations, the derivative $\frac{\mathrm{d}V}{\mathrm{d}I}$ may be most useful; this is called the differential resistance.

 Introduction

 In the hydraulic analogy, current flowing through a wire (or resistor) is like water flowing through a pipe, and the voltage drop across the wire is like the pressure drop that pushes water through the pipe.
 Conductance is proportional to how much flow occurs for a given pressure, and resistance is proportional to how much pressure is required to achieve a given flow.

 The voltage drop (i.e., difference between voltages on one side of the resistor and the other), not the voltage itself, provides the driving force pushing current through a resistor.
 In hydraulics, it is similar: the pressure difference between two sides of a pipe, not the pressure itself, determines the flow through it.
 For example, there may be a large water pressure above the pipe, which tries to push water down through the pipe.
 But there may be an equally large water pressure below the pipe, which tries to push water back up through the pipe.
 If these pressures are equal, no water flows.
 (In the image at right, the water pressure below the pipe is zero.)

 The resistance and conductance of a wire, resistor, or other element is mostly determined by two properties: